trueos/sysadm/docs/client_handbook/sysadmclient.rst

    : |trueos| Boot Menu

-To boot into another boot environment, press :kbd:`7` at the :ref:`TrueOS Boot Menu <install1(1)>` to access the boot menu selection screen.
-In the example shown in :numref:`Figure %s <be2>`, two boot environments are available in :guilabel:`Boot Environments`: *initial* represents the initial installation and *mybootenvironment* was manually created using the Boot Environment Manager.
+Boot into another boot environment at startup by pressing :kbd:`7` at the :ref:`TrueOS Boot Menu <install1(1)>` to access the boot menu selection screen.
+In the example shown in :numref:`Figure %s <be2>`, two boot environments are available in :guilabel:`Boot Environments`:

-.. tip:: An automatically generated boot environment is generally named with a version and date stamp.
-It is recommended to note the desired date when choosing to activate a different BE.
+*initial* represents the initial installation and *mybootenvironment* was manually created using the Boot Environment Manager.

 .. _be2: